Sir Ralph Lumley1

 F, #216499, d.
 16 April 1614

-Lady Joan Wentworth was the daughter of Thomas Wentworth, 1st and last Earl of Cleveland and Margaret Fortescue.1 She married Sir Henry Cheney, 1st and last Lord Cheney, son of Sir Thomas Cheney and Anne Broughton, before 1581.1 She died on 16 April 1614.1 She was buried on 17 April 1614 at Cheney Chapel, Toddington, Bedfordshire, England.1
+Hon.
+Joan Wentworth was the daughter of Thomas Wentworth, 1st Lord Wentworth and Margaret Fortescue.1 She married Sir Henry Cheney, 1st and last Lord Cheney, son of Sir Thomas Cheney and Anne Broughton, before 1581.1 She died on 16 April 1614.1 She was buried on 17 April 1614 at Cheney Chapel, Toddington, Bedfordshire, EnglandG.1

 From before 1581, her married name became Cheney.1